mojaloop/finance-portal-ui/README.md

     file tab, leaving it, then returning to it causes a fetch to occur again.
 It would be better if this didn't happen.
 Might need a state management lib for this later on :(.
 Could use meiosis.
 * Factor out common styles from various components
+* Make sure all dates are GMT.
+This could also be documented and somewhat enforced in the backend by having all date parameters match a regex for ISO8601 GMT strings (i.e. ending in 'Z').

 # Create-React-App default README follows